pdfcrowd/pdfcrowd-nodejs/README.md

     myPdfcrowd.convertHtml('<html>...</html>');

-You can convert also a webpage:
+You can convert also a web page:

     myPdfcrowd.convertURI('http://example.com');